connexcs/docs/docs/class5/connexml.md

 ### Echo

-`Echo` plays back everything that is spoken/ played, like voice, audio, DTMF, etc.
+`Echo` plays back everything that'ss spoken/ played, like voice, audio, DTMF, etc.

 It enables loopback on the calling channel.